 - Implement one of the other early stopping criteria (or pruning techniques).
 If you go this route, include a comparison of the performance of this criteria vs. the depth limit criteria in your writeup. - Implement one of the other splitting criteria that we talked about in class (either entropy or gini).
 If you go this route, include a comparison of the performance of this splitting criteria vs. training error in your writeup. - Add functionality to support non-binary features.
-In titanic-train.real_valued.csv I've included another version of the Titanic data set with all real valued features and a few additional features.
-These are the exact same examples so you can compare your performance to your old results.
-If you go this route, compare the results from the binary-only decision tree to the non-binary decision tree in your writeup.
+At: